 Many moons ago, I had the pleasure of working closely with a French chef in Taos, New Mexico, of all places.
 We came together while filming episodes for a never to be seen television show and even though it all fell apart in the end, it was a wonderful time for me.
 I absolutely love watching masters work, no matter what the subject.
 The nature of our relationship meant that I had to really understand the process of what he was cooking, in order to better set up the shots and lay out the scenes for the technical side of the episodes.
 So, I spent a lot of time just observing in the kitchen, watching how the team worked together, looking for those little tricks of the trade that would make an interesting shot or side note.
 He was a natural teacher, which was why he was so good on camera.
 I learned a ton and a lot of it stayed with me over the years, but the thing that struck me most happened on a random afternoon, before we started work as he interviewed a prospective new line cook.

 I don’t remember much about the guy other than he had some experience working in kitchens.
 They talked for a couple of minutes, nothing more than niceties, before the chef asked him to go in the kitchen and make an omelette.
 That was it, the whole audition.
 The chef just watched him work, took a bite and thanked him for his time.
 Omelettes are simple dishes.
 A couple of eggs, some butter and salt and pepper and a ton of skill to get it to turn out just right.
 The dish is easy, but it is all about understanding your ingredients and having good technique.
-It’s the same thing as our daiquiri.
-Three ingredients, if we lump the spices together and nowhere to hide.
+It’s the same thing as our daiquiri, just a few ingredients and nowhere to hide.
 Whisk too long, things break down, not long enough and you’ll never get that light, creamy consistency.
 If the heat is wrong the butter scorches or the eggs stick.
-For such a simple dish dish, there are a lot of moving parts, a lot of places for something to go wrong.
+For such a simple dish, there are a lot of moving parts, a lot of places for something to go wrong.
 Watching a pro make an omelette told him everything he needed to know about his training, work habits and how he reacted to the pressure of being thrown in the middle of it.
 A true trial by carefully controlled fire.

 After I made this one, patting myself on the back for getting it mostly right.
 I mean, in my first sip I knew what was slightly off and I knew why.
 That’s progress.
 A year ago, I would have just said, “Man, that’s a good drink,” and wandered off all pleased with myself.
 Today, I better understand the nuance of what is happening here on a chemical level and how I missed that perfect balance.
 So, naturally I decided to go again, but instead of doling out 2 more ounces of that impossible to get Cuban rum, I switched over to Ron Zacapa 23, a really lovely dark rum from Guatemala.
 Totally different profile from the Havana Club, really flavorful, sweeter on the palate.
 Of course, I did not know that, because I did not bother to taste it first and just used my formula to make a drink.
 It was also wonderful, but a little too sweet.
 I made it again dialing back the sugar to about 1/3 of an ounce and it was perfect.